-World upto 1919: First World War - Causes and consequent Paris Peace Settlement and its results.
-Russian Revolution of 1917 causes, nature and its impact.
+World upto 1919: Pirst World War - Causes and consequent Paris Peace Settlement and its tesults.
+Russian Revolution of 1917. causes, nature and its impact.

-World between two World Wars: League of Nations - its objectives and limitations.
-The Great Economic Depression and Recovery.
-Nazism in Germany, Fascism in Italy and Militarism in Japan - nature, processes and consequences.
+World between two World Wars: 14 objectives and limitations.
+The Great Recognitions Recovery.
+Nazism in Germany, Fascism in Italy and Militarium in Japan - nature, processes and consequences.

 Second World War: Causes and Consequences.
 Nationalist Movements and the process of Decolonisation.
 Communist Revolution in China and its impact on World Politics.
-Formation of the Bipolar World - Cold War and its consequences.
+Pormation of the Bipolar World - Cold War and its consequences.
 Non-Aligned Movement and the Third World.
 UNO and World Peace.
 Tensions and Conflicts in Palestine, Kashmir, Cuba, Korea and Vietnam.

-Social, Economic, Scientific and Technological Developments Industry, Science, Technology, Communication and Information.
-Cultural Revolution; Civil Rights Movement; Apartheid; and Feminism.
-From Bipolar to Unipolar World: Disintegration of the Socialist Block - Causes.
+Social, Economic, Scientific and Technological Developments Industry, Science, Technology, Communication and Information Cultural Revolution; Civil Rights Movement; Apartheid; and Feminism.
+From Bipolar to Unipolar World: Disintegration of the Socialist Block

+- Causes.
 Process and Impact.
 Globalisation - Nature and its Impact.
 Trends of Terrorism (1990-2000).
+Recommended Readings:

-William R. Keylor
+William R. Keylor Ian Clark

-The Twentieth Century World and Beyond
+The Twentieth Century World and Beyond Paul Gordon Lauren, The Post Cold War Order